Ramage & Ferguson: History

 The company was formed in May 1877 in the outer harbour area of the Water of Leith on the west side of the Shore in Leith, backing onto the then relatively new Victoria Dock.
 Ships were launched into the Water of Leith, greatly limiting the maximum size of ship capable of launch.
 Production moved from iron to steel in 1880 and major expansions were made in 1892.
-The company quickly gained a reputation for creating luxury steam yachts for the rich and famous.
-They also made tramp steamers and various mid-sized vessels for East India service.
+The company gained a reputation for building luxury steam yachts for wealthy customers.
+They also built tramp steamships, and various medium-sized ships for the East India trade.

-The "Ferguson" of Ramage & Ferguson is elusive and appears to have been a silent (and anonymous) partner.
+The "Ferguson" of Ramage & Ferguson is elusive and seems to have been a silent and unidentified partner.
 Probably the funder of the venture, there is some indication that Ferguson may have been Robert McNair Ferguson or connected to him in some way.

-In the First World War the company made two hospital ships for the Admiralty.
+In the First World War the company built two hospital ships for the Admiralty.

-In 1918 their yard manager, Henry Robb, left to form his own rival shipbuilding company.

-Ramage & Ferguson got into financial difficulty in 1934 and was bought over by Henry Robb & Sons, an existing shipbuilder in Leith, as a secondary yard.
-The yard was used up until the 1970s and cleared of buildings in 1985.
+In 1918 their yard manager, Henry Robb, left to form his own rival shipbuilding company in Leith.
+In 1934 Ramage & Ferguson got into financial difficulty, and Henry Robb & Sons bought out Ramage & Ferguson as a secondary yard.
+The yard was used up until the 1970s, and cleared of buildings in 1985.
 The slipway remained intact until around 1995 when it was built over to form a section of the Water of Leith Walkway.
 The position is still visible from the eastern bank.

 Richard Ramage

-He was born on 28 June 1834 in or near Glasgow.
+Richard Ramage was born on 28 June 1834 in or near Glasgow.
 He was apprenticed to William Denny and Brothers in Dumbarton around 1848, where he learnt his skills as a shipbuilder.
 In 1877 he moved to Edinburgh and founded Ramage & Ferguson.
-The identity of Ferguson is elusive.

-In 1900 he was living at The Hawthorns, 212 Ferry Road in Leith.
+In 1900 he was living at The Hawthorns, 212 Ferry Road, in Leith.
 By this time he had retired and passed the business to his son, Alexander Gulliland Ramage.

-He died on 16 July 1920 and is buried in Warriston Cemetery.
-The grave lies on the sloping diagonal path leading from the lower vaults to the now-sealed eastern entrance.
+Richard Ramage died on 16 July 1920, and is buried in Warriston Cemetery.
+The grave is on the sloping diagonal path leading from the lower vaults to the now-sealed eastern entrance.

 Alexander Gulliland Ramage

-He is thought to have been born in or near Glasgow around 1870.
+Alexander Gulliland Ramage is thought to have been born in or near Glasgow around 1870.
 He was the son of Richard Ramage and his wife, Elizabeth Ogilvie Gulliland (b.1836).
 He took over from his father Richard Ramage as partner and managing director of Ramage & Ferguson around 1895.
-His younger brother John Thomson Ramage (1885-1933) acted as his assistant and design engineer.
+His younger brother John Thomson Ramage (1885–1933) acted as his assistant and design engineer.

 In 1899 he was elected a fellow of the Royal Society of Edinburgh.
 His proposers were Bruce Peebles, Ralph Stockman, Robert McNair Ferguson, and Sir Francis Grant Ogilvie.
 At this time he lived at 9 Derby Street in the Newhaven district of Edinburgh.